yxmknqc/JavaDiscovery/HelloJava/README.md

 # HelloJava

-Here is the rough sequence of the establishing of files in hellojava folder.
+Here is the rough sequence of the establishing of files in hellojava folder.(There could be a better way than this.
+I will figure it out later)

 1.hellojava
 2.dataTypesAndCalcu